-Master's degree in nursing; Registered Nurse license and Certified as a Nurse Practitioner.
+Master's degree in nursing; Registered Nurse license and Certified as an Acute Care Nurse Practitioner.
 Must be licensed as NP in State of Maryland or other state where practicing.
-Additional experience may substitute for master's degree.
-Current CPR/ACLS certification required.
+Additional experience may substitute for master's degree according to the JHU Equivalency formula.
+Current CPR certification required.
 Must maintain current licensure and certification during duration of employment.
 Completion of the JHH credentialing process is required prior to start date.

 JHU Equivalency Formula: 30 undergraduate degree credits (semester hours) or 18 graduate degree credits may substitute for one year of experience.
 Additional related experience may substitute for required education on the same basis.

 Preferred Qualifications: Minimum of two years of hospital-based pediatric nursing experience with prior experience on the wards of the Charlotte Bloomberg Children's Center preferred.

 Current licensure as a NP in the state of Maryland.
 Achieve

 Maintain national certification by an accredited NP certification body (PNCB).